Jiang Qing: Secret marriage

-In the autumn of 1937, He Zizhen, the wife of Mao Zedong, left Yan'an.
-When news of Jiang Qing's romance with Mao Zedong broke, it sparked significant opposition.
-The most vocal critic was Zhang Wentian, who believed that He, as an outstanding CCP member, having endured the Long March and sustained multiple injuries, deserved respect.
-However, some felt that Mao Zedong's personal matters, including his choice of a wife, were his own business, and others should not interfere.
+In the autumn of 1937, He Zizhen, the wife of Mao, left Yan'an.
+When news of Jiang's romance with Mao broke, it sparked significant opposition.
+The most vocal critic was Zhang Wentian, who believed that He Zizhen, as an outstanding CCP member, having endured the Long March and sustained multiple injuries, deserved respect.
+However, some felt that Mao's personal matters, including his choice of a wife, were his own business, and others should not interfere.
 Among those who supported Mao, the most vocal was Kang Sheng.